Jemal-S/kafka-airports-example/README.md

 python producer.py
 ```

-After running the producer, you should see the consumer receiveing the data sent by him.
+After running the producer, you should see the consumer receiving the data sent by him.